-Mary Cushing Doherty is a family law attorney and senior partner at High Swartz who concentrates her practice on all aspects of marital dissolution and family issues.
-An experienced and certified Arbitrator and Mediator, Ms. Doherty strives for the amicable resolution of divorce when possible; however, she is a zealous litigator when it serves the best interests of her clients.
+Mary Cushing Doherty is a family law attorney and senior partner at High Swartz.
+She concentrates her practice on marital dissolution and family issues.
+An experienced and certified Arbitrator and Mediator, Ms. Doherty strives for the amicable resolution of divorce when possible; however, she is a zealous litigator when it serves her clients' best interests.

 Some of Mary's noteworthy accomplishments include:

-- Specializes in finding the optimal monetary settlement for complex marital cases working alongside financial experts and forensic accountants for both high income individuals and dependent spouses
+- She specializes in finding the optimal monetary settlement for complex marital cases.
+She works alongside financial experts and forensic accountants for high-income individuals and dependent spouses.

 - Drafts comprehensive and protective prenuptial agreements and marital settlement agreements by anticipating the problems that clients can't or haven't envisioned

 - Drafts "romantic" prenuptial agreements that are designed to foster a long healthy marriage based on communication and shared values